 Cholesterol on its own is insoluble in blood, and so to be transported to where it needs to be in the body, it binds to molecules called lipoproteins.
 There are five types of lipoprotein in total, but only two are involved in the transport of cholesterol.

-- High Density Lipoprotein (HDL) – “good cholesterol”.
+- High-density Lipoprotein (HDL) – “good cholesterol”.

-- Low Density Lipoprotein (LDL) – ‘bad’ cholesterol”.
+- Low-Density Lipoprotein (LDL) – ‘bad’ cholesterol”.

-Both types are vital for day-to-function.
+Both types are vital for day-to-day functioning.

 - HDL cholesterol transports cholesterol to the liver, where it is converted into bile salts, then bile, and then expelled from the body.

 - LDL cholesterol circulates in the blood and transports cholesterol to where it is needed, so the body can produce sex hormones, vitamin D, and cell membranes – all vital processes for a healthy body.